PrabhjotxSingh/quickshift/README.md

 an extensive period of time.
 This will be a demonstration that the theoretical knowledge and practical skills gained through the four years of college education has been put into practic

+Asad
+My senior design project centers on developing innovative software with a clear social purpose to address existing challenges.
+As a fifth-year computer science major, I am determined to leverage the skills and knowledge gained during my academic journey to design a solution that is impactful, efficient, and reliable.
+This project is an opportunity to synthesize classroom theories with hands-on experience, fostering critical thinking and collaboration within a team environment.
+It also provides a platform to contribute meaningfully to society through technology, ensuring that the final product has practical value and measurable impact.

+My coursework at the University of Cincinnati has laid a strong foundation for tackling complex software development projects.
+For instance, CS2028C: Data Structures and CS4071: Design and Analysis of Algorithms provided me with essential tools for building efficient and scalable systems by selecting optimal data structures and algorithms.
+Furthermore, CS4092: Database Design and Development will guide me in creating a robust and well-optimized database backend for the project, while IT2030C: Information Security and Assurance has instilled the importance of integrating security measures during the development lifecycle.
+Each of these courses has equipped me with the technical and theoretical expertise necessary to design a high-quality software system that adheres to best practices and industry standards.

+My co-op and internship experiences have significantly shaped my ability to approach the challenges of this senior design project.
+During my time at Kroger as a Software Engineer Co-Op, I analyzed large datasets in Excel to deliver actionable insights for the supply chain team and developed custom software solutions to automate data visualization processes.
+Collaborating with cross-functional teams, I honed my ability to design user-friendly wireframes and align software functionalities with business goals.
+Additionally, my exposure to AI implementation strategies with Kroger’s 84.51 team deepened my understanding of leveraging emerging technologies to solve practical problems.
+At ITI Wipro, I enhanced my technical skills by programming in Python and C++, creating MySQL databases, and improving accessibility for clients.
+These experiences improved my problem-solving abilities and taught me the importance of developing scalable, maintainable solutions for complex challenges.
+Similarly, my engineering internship at Wright Patterson Air Force Base allowed me to lead a team in designing autonomous robots and work with Raspberry Pi to program servo motors and live-stream video feeds.
+This role sharpened my project management skills, strengthened my knowledge of hardware-software integration, and emphasized the value of collaboration in multidisciplinary environments.
+Collectively, these experiences have equipped me with the technical proficiency and soft skills necessary for the successful execution of my senior design project.
+I am deeply motivated to participate in the senior design project because it offers a chance to address real-world problems and demonstrate my growth as a software engineer.
+Having worked in the gig economy and restaurant industries, I have firsthand experience with inefficiencies that software can resolve.
+This perspective drives my passion for developing solutions that not only meet technical requirements but also create tangible benefits for businesses and individuals.
+Moreover, the project aligns with my long-term goal of making meaningful contributions to society through technology, and I am excited to apply my skills to deliver a solution that reflects this commitment.
+My approach to the project will begin with thorough planning and requirement analysis, followed by designing an extensible and secure software architecture.
+I intend to employ Agile methodologies to maintain flexibility and incorporate continuous improvement throughout the development process.
+My goal is to deliver a user-friendly and efficient solution that meets all functional requirements.
+Self-evaluation will play a crucial role in assessing my contributions—success will be measured by the simplicity and efficiency of the code, system performance, and positive feedback from peers and instructors.
+I will consider the project successful when it functions reliably with minimal bugs and demonstrates clear value to its intended users.
+Ultimately, this project represents not just an academic milestone but a stepping stone toward my career aspirations as a socially responsible software engineer.

 ## Professional Biographies

 JACOB